 - The advent of morality

 In this way, the single collective was splitting into the macro-collective, "society", consisting of strangers - country, state, empire - and the micro-collective, "community", consisting of relatives - clan, kin.
 The identity of the person became multiple.
 He found himself a member of various collectives at the same time, which pushed his thoughts toward a clearer understanding of himself and his interests, and, in the long run, the interests of other people.
 However, as war and violence continued to demand cohesion, the lonely "I" was still too fragile, rudimentary.
 The basis of identity, instead of the former "collective-organism", at the first stage was the kin, which acquired the corresponding moral quality - the honor demanding protection.
 Thus revenge became a matter not only of caste, and to a lesser extent of man, but also of kin.

 Strangers are a new type of people - neither kin, nor enemy.
 Relations with them required new ethical norms, containing both a minimum of altruism and a minimum of egoism.
 As we might guess, such norms were to be more neutral than the ridiculous rituals and unconditional altruism permissible among one’s own.
 The norms of behavior in the macro-collective came to be considered more and more soberly, while the most savage traditions were dying out.
 Ethics started to show its cool, thoughtful nature more distinctly.
 Just man, not friend or enemy, began to be seen in man.
 I would even say that there began to appear the abstraction of man, man as something universal, general, conceptual, having a general value for all, both friends and enemies.

 True altruism, by analogy with the ethics that we discovered earlier, is also a new moral phenomenon.
 Let's call it "sacrificial" morality or simply morality.
 Sacrificial morality reverts, so to say, to heroic proto-morale, but raises it to a new, individual-voluntary level.
-By the way, there arises a true heroic morale, which becomes a continuation of sacrificial morality, its extreme variant, when the addressee of the sacrifice transcends a certain cognitive line, since instead of a native collective of concrete people, the feat is now required for the sake of abstraction - an imaginary collective unifying strangers.
+Here also the true heroic morality arises, which becomes a continuation of the sacrificial, its extreme variant, when the addressee of the sacrifice transcends a certain cognitive line, since instead of a native collective of concrete people, the feat is now required for the sake of abstraction - an imaginary collective unifying strangers.
 As with ethics, morality was the result of the first sprouts of freedom, since the voluntariness implied a choice.
 And before the choice, of course, voluntary altruism was not only impossible, but also not needed, since compulsory altruism was enough.
 But contrary to ethics, which strives for a balance guaranteeing freedom, morality does not want balance, it requires sacrifice and runs from freedom back to the secure circle of relatives.
 That is, despite both phenomena being moral and ethical, they are completely opposite.
 Morality involves voluntary altruism, while ethics neutrality and fairness.

 - The contradiction of altruism and freedom